 If you are considering liposuction, you should approach it with as much information and knowledge as possible.
-If you’ve invested your time in researching the best clinic and surgeon, it’s now time to gen-up on some of the common post-lipo problems.
+If you’ve invested your time in researching the best clinic and doctor, it’s now time to gen-up on some of the common post-lipo problems.

 1. Expectations are unrealistic

 High expectations are valid; unrealistic ones lead to disappointment.
 In this case, honesty is the best policy.
-Your surgeon will ask you about the kind of results you expect to see and having answered honestly they will tell you whether they’re achievable.
+Your doctor will ask you about the kind of results you expect to see and having answered honestly they will tell you whether they’re achievable.

 2. Liptrops and lipnots